 What is nonemployee compensation?

-The IRS explains that, in general, you must report payments you make if they meet the following four conditions:
+The IRS explains that, in general, you have to report payments you make if they meet the following four conditions:

-- The payment is made to someone who is not your employee
+- The payment is made to someone who isn't your employee

 - The payment is made for services in the course of your trade or business

-- The payment is made to an individual, partnership, estate, or corporation
+- The payment is made to an individual, partnership, estate, or in some cases a corporation

 - The payment total is at least $600 for the year